In This Article

 Transaction pricing charges per loan, per document processed, per credit pull, or per some combination of activities.
 When business slows, your technology costs drop proportionally.
 No monthly minimums eating into slim margins during slow quarters.

 The math sounds clean until you examine the fee structure in detail.
 A $75 per-loan platform fee at 200 loans per month costs $15,000 monthly.
 Straightforward.
-But add $8 per credit pull (three pulls per loan average), $5 per document verification, $12 per compliance check, and $15 per investor delivery, and your actual per-loan cost reaches $130-$150.
+But add $8 per credit pull (three pulls per loan average), $5 per document verification, $12 per compliance check, and $15 per investor delivery, and your actual per-loan cost reaches $130 to $150.
 The headline price barely represents half the real cost.

 Transaction pricing also creates a perverse incentive during high-volume periods.
 When a refinance wave hits, your technology costs double with your volume.
 Your revenue increases, but your technology vendor captures a proportionally larger share of the incremental margin.